ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## Use in JWT

-The following example shows the use of the `cmw` JWT claim to transport a CMW collection in a JWT {{-jwt}}:
+The following example shows the use of the `"cmw"` JWT claim to transport a CMW collection in a JWT {{-jwt}}:

 ~~~
 {::include cddl/eat-example-1.json}